rahde-class-7/Class-7.5-SEIR-1/Homework/Week-1/Homework.md

 ## 1. Project Overview : VM Instance Deployment
 Deploy a VM instance with supera.sh script and check the success of your deployment with the “gate” script given

-Course Reference: GCP MasterClass - Section 10 Lab Objective: [Briefly describe the goal, e.g., "Designing a multi-region network with isolated subnets for a 3-tier application."]

 ---

 ## 2. Technical Architecture